Resources for the Arts

 • Art Jobs has open listings for jobs in a variety of artistic fields.

-• Big Shoes Midwest features marketing, advertising, design, and communications related jobs and lists of professional organizations in Wisconsin, Illinois, and Minnesota.
+• Big Shoes Midwest features marketing, advertising, design, and communications-related jobs and lists of professional organizations in Wisconsin, Illinois, and Minnesota.

 • GYST features specific career advice and professional practices for artists.

-• Lands’ End offers internships and full time employment in graphic design as well as other creative avenues.
+• Lands’ End offers internships and full-time employment in graphic design as well as other creative avenues.

-• The National Endowment for the Arts is a public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education.
+• National Endowment for the Arts is a public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education.
 It is the nation’s largest annual funder of the arts.

 • Quad/Graphics is an international printing and publishing company headquartered near Milwaukee, which offers Wisconsin-based and international opportunities.